William Baumol

 William Jack Baumol (February 26, 1922 – May 4, 2017) was an American economist.
-He was a professor of economics at New York University, Academic Director of the Berkley Center for Entrepreneurship and Innovation, and Professor Emeritus at Princeton University.
+He was a professor of economics at New York University, Academic Director of the Berkley Center for Entrepreneurship and Innovation, and professor emeritus at Princeton University.
 He was a prolific author of more than eighty books and several hundred journal articles.
+He is the namesake of the Baumol effect.

 Baumol wrote extensively about labor market and other economic factors that affect the economy.
 He also made significant contributions to the theory of entrepreneurship and the history of economic thought.
 He is among the most influential economists in the world according to IDEAS/RePEc.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1971, the American Philosophical Society in 1977, and the United States National Academy of Sciences in 1987.